 Learn More: Growing Thyme

-When growing Mediterranean herbs, not all types are drought-tolerant.
+When growing Mediterranean herbs and spices, not all types are drought-tolerant.
 Let’s go over a few herbs that you’ll need to have in a moisture-loving portion of your Mediterranean herb garden!

 Ocimum basilicum has a huge number of varieties, but those which we most commonly think of as being Mediterranean are lettuce leaf, purple, or globe varieties.
 Its name, basil, is believed to have originated from the Latin or Greek “royal/kingly plant”, likely because it was used to make royal perfumes.

-In the Mediterranean herb garden, basil is a must-grow Mediterranean spice.
+In the Mediterranean herb garden, basil is a must-grow member of the mint family and Mediterranean spice.
 One of the most common Greek herbs, it’s also widely used for Italian cooking.
 But it’s not limited to the cuisines of the mediterranean region.
 Thai, Chinese, Korean and many other Asian cuisines use it too.
 It dries well, but absolutely shines when freshly picked.

 Learn more: Growing Basil